 Once again, you call up your old friend, Google, and you say, “Hey, Google.
 Want to hang out for a few days?”
-Luckily, she’s on board.
-Her love is unconditional.

 You watch tutorials on posing to generate ideas for the wedding party and couple’s portraits.
 You look up wedding photo checklists to make sure you’re not missing anything important.
-You watch videos of other ceremonies in the same category as the one you’ll be shooting (e.g. Catholic, Jewish, Greek Orthodox, Hindu, non-religious, same-sex, etc.), so you’ll know ahead of time how it’s all going to go down on the day of the wedding.
+You watch videos of other ceremonies in the same category as the one you’ll be shooting (e.g. Catholic, Jewish, Greek Orthodox, Hindu, secular, same-sex, etc.), so you’ll know ahead of time how it’s all going to go down on the day of the wedding.
 You’re specializing in weddings now, so you do everything in your power to become an expert.